psycofdj/xtdmake/docs/quality.doccoverage.rst

 .. contents::
    :local:

-This module generates a report from result of cppcheck static analysis.
+This modules generate a report about documentation's coverage.

 Prerequisites
 -------------